aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { QueryFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { RDSLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
 import { RDSLayerMappingProvider } from '@aws-amplify/graphql-transformer-interfaces';
+import { RDSSNSTopicMapping } from '@aws-amplify/graphql-transformer-interfaces';
+import { RDSSNSTopicMappingProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { S3MappingTemplateProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { SchemaDefinitionNode } from 'graphql';
 import { SqlDirectiveDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';